When it comes to software testing vs software development, which will give you the best career? And are you a better fit for one more than the other?

 In addition, both kinds of specialists can follow the current trend and recourse to a remote or freelance job.

-As we have seen with both specialisms, if you are open-minded and eager to progress, opportunities for growth are almost unlimited.
-If you are at the starting point of your career path, select what is more natural and exciting to you, and be ready for the new challenges to pour in.
+Well, as we have seen with both specialisms, if you are open-minded and eager to progress, opportunities for growth are almost unlimited.
+So when it comes to choosing between software testing and software development, if you are at the starting point of your career path, select what is more natural and exciting to you – and be ready for the new challenges to pour in.